 Treatment for learning disabilities, including Attention Deficit Disorder (ADD) or Attention Deficit Hyperactivity Disorder (ADHD) for Students and their DSGHP Covered Spouses/Domestic Partners.
 Referral requirement maintained in the Hanover NH Area only made by either Dartmouth College's Student Accessibility Services, Geisel School of Medicine at Dartmouth Office or Dartmouth College Health Services.
-Benefits are payable the same as any other major medical expense both inside and outside the Hanover NH Area.

-19. Learning disability testing expenses for DSGHP Covered Children, for the diagnosis of a learning disorder and services for treatment for learning disabilities, including Attention Deficit Disorder (ADD) or Attention Deficit Hyperactivity Disorder (ADHD), are covered expenses.
+Benefits are payable the same as any other major medical expense both inside and outside the Hanover NH Area. - 19.
+Learning disability testing expenses for DSGHP Covered Children, for the diagnosis of a learning disorder and services for treatment for learning disabilities, including Attention Deficit Disorder (ADD) or Attention Deficit Hyperactivity Disorder (ADHD), are covered expenses.
 No referral is required for such services for DSGHP Covered Children from either Dartmouth College Health Services, Dartmouth College Student Accessibility Services or Geisel School of Medicine at Dartmouth Office for Learning Disability Services (OLADS).
 Please refer to the DSGHP Benefit Chart for coverage details.
 Treatment for learning disabilities, including Attention Deficit Disorder (ADD) or Attention Deficit Hyperactivity Disorder (ADHD), for such children, may be provided by any Health Care Provider, Physician, or Provider/Practitioner specified in the Plan Document for the DSGHP.
-Such services are not available for DSGHP-covered dependent children at Dartmouth College Health Services, Dartmouth College Student Accessibility Services or Geisel School of Medicine at Dartmouth Office for Learning Disability Services (OLADS).
-Benefits are payable the same as any other major medical expense both inside and outside the Hanover NH Area.
+Such services are not available for DSGHP-covered dependent children at Dartmouth College Health Services, Dartmouth College Student the same as any other major medical expense both inside and outside the Hanover NH Area.